wpsmartpay/smartpay-example-gateway/readme.md

 ```php
 add_action('smartpay_example_ajax_process_payment', 'ajax_process_payment');
 ```
-> [N. B] - replace the example from the hook with your gateway id, in this case it is an 'example'
+> [N. B] - replace the example with your gateway id, in this case it is an 'example'

 In the callback function
 ```php